 It’s time for healthier alternatives to prescription medications

 The researchers hope that their studies into the effects of antibiotics on animals will fuel the search for helpful probiotic solutions to avoid these effects.
 They also hope there is acceleration in the development of systems for identifying gut health issues and addressing them in a targeted, effective manner.

-Healthy microbiota could potentially be used to overcome “bad” bacteria and improve the immune system without the need for antibiotic usage.
+Healthy microbiota could potentially be used to overcome “bad” bacteria and improve the immune system without the need for harmful medications.

 Antibiotics have been used for decades, but the results of multiple studies as well as a growing swell of reports about the harmful side effects of antibiotics are a call for change.
 It’s time for medical professionals to start offering healthier alternatives to antibiotics – ones without potentially fatal side effects – like, vitamin C, oregano oil, cayenne pepper, garlic and turmeric, to name just a few.